shahraizali/awesome-django/README.md

 * [django-smuggler](https://github.com/semente/django-smuggler/) - Django Smuggler is a pluggable application for Django Web Framework that helps you to import/export fixtures via the automatically-generated administration interface.
 * [django-solo](https://github.com/lazybird/django-solo/) - Helps working with singletons - things like global settings that you want to edit from the admin site.
 * [sentry](https://github.com/getsentry/sentry/) - Sentry is a realtime, platform-agnostic error logging and aggregation platform.
+* [django-stronghold](https://github.com/mgrouchy/django-stronghold/) - Stronghold is middleware to default all your views to login required.

 # Projects